Page created on June 5, 2021. Last updated on May 29, 2022 at 14:16

 Leiomyomas, often called uterine fibroids due to their fibrous consistency due to their collagen content, is a benign smooth muscle neoplasm of the myometrium.
 They are never malignant.

 It’s a very common condition, affecting around 6/10 women.
-It’s mostly asymptomatic and those who are asymptomatic do not require treatment.
+It’s mostly asymptomatic and those who are asymptomatic rarely require treatment.

 The underlying cause is not known, but some risk factors are: